Which place is cheaper, Venice or Amsterdam?

 You'll find a good number of museums and monuments packed into Amsterdam.
 The city has a number of sights and museums including the Anne Frank House, the Van Gogh Museum, and the Royal Palace.
 The world renowned Rijksmuseum is a must see for any art enthusiast.
 There are also many smaller, lesser known museums that are well worth a visit.

-Venice is a nice place to visit for its restaurant scene.
+Venice is well known for its restaurant scene.
 However, Amsterdam is not particularly known for its local flavors and cuisine.

-Visitors will find a budding food and restaurant scene in Venice.
+Eating is part of the travel experience when you visit Venice.
 For the best dining experience, you should try to avoid the touristy restaurants that serve the typical pizza and pasta.
 Instead, find a local eatery that specializes in the region's traditional flavors like fish and vegetables.
+Many of the restaurants are excellent, but head into the local neighborhoods for the best options.

 Amsterdam may not make the list for most foodies, but you'll find what you need while you're in town.
 Food is expensive in this city, particularly in the touristy areas.
 There are some markets that sell great local items and the dessert cafes are awesome!